 - Write for the reader.
 Who are they?
 What do they want?
 You’re selling yourself so use the opportunity to show your personality.
 You’re aiming to connect on an emotional or subconscious level with the reader, so write in the first person.

 - Use a professional resume template.
-That could be either a plain black-on-white ‘standard’ resume that you construct yourself, or it could be a professionally crafted document which additionally uses layout, color and formatting to direct attention and influence impression.
+That could be either a plain black-on-white ‘standard’ resume that you construct yourself, or it could be a professionally crafted document that additionally uses layout, color, and formatting to direct attention and influence impression.
 Choose what’s appropriate for your industry and role-type.
-Check out our article on How to Choose the Right Resume Template and then take a look our selection of templates.
+Check out our article on How to Choose the Right Resume Template and then take a look at our selection of templates.

 - Be selective.
 Don’t describe every last step and detail of your career, show that you’re someone who recognizes the point and gets straight to it.
 Present only what’s relevant and important, but don’t get caught out hiding things.
 If you’re finding this balance hard to get right and missing opportunities, use our professional resume writing service to try and land your next job faster.